| Title: | Simulates Correlated Multinomial Responses |

 where is the

-cumulative distribution function determined by
+cumulative distribution function determined by link.
+For subject

--th multinomial response and
+, is the -th multinomial response and

 is the associated covariates vector.
 Finally,

--th category-specific intercept at the
+is the -th category-specific intercept at the -th measurement

--th category-specific regression
+occasion and is the -th category-specific regression

-parameter vector at the
+parameter vector at the -th measurement occasion.

 The ordinal response is determined by extending the latent